initialxy/initialxy-points/docs/PRD.md

 ### 3.1 Parent User Stories
 - As a parent, I want to create tasks for my children so that they can earn points.
 - As a parent, I want to define rewards and their point values so that my children know what they can earn.
-- As a parent, I want to approve or reject my children' reward wishlist items so that I can control what rewards they get.
 - As a parent, I want to see all children' points so that I can track their progress.

 ### 3.2 child User Stories
 - As a child, I want to see my tasks and earn points by completing them.
-- As a child, I want to submit a wishlist of rewards I'd like to have.
 - As a child, I want to see my points so that I know how many rewards I can get.
 - As a child, I want to redeem points for rewards and get parent approval.